superfeedr/superpipes/README.markdown

 ## TODO

 * Use https to susbcribe
-* Implement signatures to veirify origin of content
+* Implement signatures to verify origin of content (we can use a secret set in the heroku:config for example.)